Johann Andreas Stein: Life

-As a stringed keyboard instrument maker Stein built clavichords, harpsichords and pianos.
-He also built some more extraordinary keyboard instruments including the "Poli-Toni-Clavichordium" (described in the Augsburg Intelligenzblatt in 1769) that combined a large harpsichord having four choirs of strings (registration 8', 8', 8', 16') with a piano.
-He also built (1772) the "Melodica," a small organ in which the player's touch could alter volume; this melody instrument could be used with a harpsichord or a piano or on a separate manual of an organ or simply as a solo instrument.
+As a stringed keyboard instrument maker, Stein built clavichords, harpsichords, and pianos.
+He also built some more extraordinary keyboard instruments, including the "Poli-Toni-Clavichordium" (described in the Augsburg Intelligenzblatt in 1769) that combined a large harpsichord having four choirs of strings (registration 8', 8', 8', 16') with a piano.
+He also built (1772) the "Melodica," a small organ in which the player's touch could alter volume, which could be used with a harpsichord or a piano or on a separate manual of an organ or simply as a solo instrument.
 The importance of the Melodica, of which Stein may only have made a few prototypes, lies in Stein's own 1772 description.
-In that published description he expressed his dissatisfaction with keyboard instruments in general because they did not allow of expressivity in the manner of the human voice, the violin and the trombone.
+In that published description, he expressed his dissatisfaction with keyboard instruments in general because they did not allow expressivity in the manner of the human voice, the violin and the trombone.

 The 1769 description of the expressive possibilities of the Poli-Tono-Clavichordium nonetheless shows Stein's confidence in stringed keyboard instruments that in the end led him to the invention of his so-called German hammer action shortly before 1780.
 He also built "vis-à-vis" instruments with a piano and a harpsichord facing one another in a single case.
 In both the surviving examples (Verona 1777, Naples 1783), the player of the harpsichord (8', 8', 8', 16' in Verona, 8' quill, 8' leather, 4' quill in Naples) can also couple the piano action at the other end on one of the harpsichord keyboards.
 The Verona instrument has hand stops for engaging and disengaging the stops, in the manner of an organ or a German harpsichord, whereas the Naples instrument has knee levers in the manner of French harpsichords.

 Stein travelled twice to Paris and once to Vienna.
 He also made trips to other cities in Germany and Switzerland to deliver instruments as evidenced in his notebook.
 The hammer action in the 1777 Vis-à-vis is unique in Stein's oeuvre, that in the 1783 Vis-à-vis is Stein's so-called German action.

 Two clavichords by Stein survive, one of them, now in the Budapest National Museum, was bought by Leopold Mozart for practising while travelling.
 One instrument combining a piano and a single rank of organ pipes survives in Gothenburg’s Historical Museum.
 About fifteen Hammerflügel (wing-shaped pianos) bearing Stein's label survive, ranging in date from 1780 to 1794 (sic).
-The making of those of after about 1790 would have been supervised by Nannette, Stein's daughter.
+The making of those after about 1790 would have been supervised by Nannette, Stein's daughter.
 Of the fifteen, two are privately owned (1782 and 1783).

 The instrument shown above is not by Stein but probably by Louis Dulcken.
 Apart from the music desk, typical of Dulcken's work, the instrument has the appearance of a piano by Stein.
 Many such instruments built after Stein, some with fake labels, exist.